raushansingh14/90_Days_DevOps_Learning/NETWORKING/IP Address Classes.md

-# Classes of IP Addresses
+# 🌐Classes of IP Addresses

 The IP address space is divided into five classes (A, B, C, D, and E) based on how many bits are allocated for network and host identification.